Hibiscus: Folk medicine

 Hibiscus × rosa-sinensis is described as having a number of medical uses in Indian Ayurveda.

-Claimed effects on blood pressure

-It has been claimed that sour teas derived from Hibiscus sabdariffa may lower blood pressure.

 Precautions and contraindications

 Pregnancy and lactation

-While the mechanism is not well understood, previous animal studies have demonstrated both an inhibitory effect of H. sabdariffa on muscle tone and the anti-fertility effects of H. × rosa-sinensis, respectively.
-The extract of H. sabdariffa has been shown to stimulate contraction of the rat bladder and uterus; the H. × rosa-sinensis extract has exhibited contraceptive effects in the form of estrogen activity in rats.
+While the mechanism is not well understood, previous animal studies have demonstrated anti-fertility effects of H. × rosa-sinensis.
+The H. × rosa-sinensis extract has exhibited contraceptive effects in the form of estrogen activity in rats.
 These findings have not been observed in humans.
 The H. × rosa-sinensis is also thought to have emmenagogue effects which can stimulate menstruation and, in some women, cause an abortion.
-Due to the documented adverse effects in animal studies and the reported pharmacological properties, the H. sabdariffa and H. × rosa-sinensis are not recommended for use during pregnancy.
+Due to the documented adverse effects in animal studies and the reported pharmacological properties, the H. × rosa-sinensis are not recommended for use during pregnancy.

-Drug interactions

-It is postulated that H. sabdariffa interacts with diclofenac, chloroquine and acetaminophen by altering the pharmacokinetics.
-In healthy human volunteers, the H. sabdariffa extract was found to reduce the excretion of diclofenac upon co-administration.
-Additionally, co-administration of Karkade (H. sabdariffa), a common Sudanese beverage, was found to reduce chloroquine bioavailability.
-However, no statistically significant changes were observed in the pharmacokinetics of acetaminophen when administered with the Zobo (H. sabdariffa) drink.
-Further studies are needed to demonstrate clinical significance.